 “I’m your father!
 Who the hell do you think you are?”

 “I’m the owner of this house.
-Now, get out before I call the cops.”
+Now, if you’re not out of here within in two weeks, I’ll call the cops.”

-Frank headed upstairs, but he stopped along the way.
+Frank headed downstairs, but he stopped along the way.

 “What’s keeping ya so long?”
 Larry asked.

 “Since you’re kicking me out of the house, I might as tell you the truth,” Frank said.
 “You don’t know how to take care of your kids.
 In fact, you can’t even take care of yourself.
-You can’t cook, you can’t clean, and you can’t do laundry.
-You can’t even bathe properly.
-Also, you’re going to get fired from your job one day.
-It will either because of that scruff on your face or because you flips out at every little thing.”
+Also, you’re going to get fired from your job one day, mark my words.
+It will either because of that scruff on your face or because you flips out over every little thing.”

-“Remember the time I broke your video game system?”
+“Yeah, remember the time you broke your video game system?”

 “You watch your fucking mouth!”
 Frank screamed.